 Kanazawa Castle – Kenrokuen Garden – 21st Century Museum – Kanazawa Gold-leaf Ice Cream – Kanazawa Omiyage shopping (JR Kanazawa Station)

 Kanazawa Itinerary Day 1: Higashi Chaya District & Omicho Market

 As soon as we dropped off our luggage at the Kanazawa ryokan, we headed out to Higashi Chaya District to experience Japanese traditional teahouse and geisha culture.

 On the way, we saw a small shrine on the side of the road.
 We made a pit stop at the shrine because my travel buddy wanted to collect special stamps.
 Every shrine in Japan has a unique stamp you can buy and collect as a souvenir.

-As snowfall is common in the Hokuriku region, water sprinklers were installed on some streets.
+As snowfall is common in the Hokuriku region, Kanazawa city had installed water sprinklers on some streets.
 Our luck would have it, we were traveling during the time Japan experienced the record snowfall, the running water didn’t seem to help much.
 The streets were covered entirely in ankle-deep snow.
 What would’ve been a brisk 15-min walk took us a lot longer as we were careful not to slip.

 Higashi Chaya District (東茶屋街): Kanazawa Geisha District

 Chaya is a teahouse where geishas entertain the guests over tea (or sake).
 Kanazawa has three well-preserved Edo-era tea house districts: Higashi, Nishi, and Kazue-machi Chaya Districts.

 We decided to visit Higashi Chaya District per recommendation by the information desk at the JR Kanazawa Station.
 Higashi Chaya is also the largest among the three.
 Most importantly, I was excited to learn we could actually go into a tea house!